Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts: Results

 \subsection{Overview of the dataset and model systems}

 Motivated by the record solar-to-hydrogen efficiencies achieved in InGaN nanowire photocatalysts \cite{zhou2023}, we perform an \textit{ab initio} characterization of the interfacial electronic structure of nanocluster-decorated III-nitrides.
 InGaN is a prototypical semiconductor with a tunable band gap, strong light absorption, and excellent chemical stability, making it a promising platform for photocatalytic water splitting \cite{fathabadi2025, wang2019, zhou2023, zhou2024}.
-A central question addressed here is how alloy composition and nanocluster loading jointly shape interfacial band alignment, electrostatics, and charge transfer, which are key ingredients for establishing transferable design principles beyond empirical optimization.
+A central question addressed here is how alloy composition and nanocluster loading jointly shape interfacial band alignment, electrostatics, and charge transfer, which are key ingredients for providing useful trends and insights beyond empirical optimization.

 We focus on the ground-state electronic structure of group III nitride surfaces modified with nanoclusters, which is a fundamental component for controlling interfacial charge separation and provides a clear benchmark for more complex photocatalytic modeling \cite{samanta2022, mou2023}.
 Although the schematic in Fig.~\ref{fig:Dataset} illustrates a broader range of possible facets and environments, the present dataset is limited to the (110) orientation, which is nonpolar along the surface normal but polar in-plane \cite{zhong2020}.
 Future extensions will incorporate additional polar and semi-polar surfaces, as well as water-covered and defect-containing configurations \cite{alqahtani2016, krishnan2017, xiao2023, zhong2020, fathabadi2025}.